project-meucci/thimm.github.io/docs/Farmerama/Shorts-sylvia-kay-on-land-grabbing-in-europe.md

 ---
-title: Shorts: Sylvia Kay on land grabbing in Europe
+title: Shorts Sylvia Kay On Land Grabbing In Europe
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Farmerama  (2018-03-07)